sandaun/bomberman-game/Readme.md

 * Add imagery to game, player and enemies from Star Wars
 ### Add new characters in Start Screen
 ### Levels
-* Each will level will increase number of enemies and their speed
+* Each level will increase number of enemies and their speed

 ## Data structure
 * Class Game